nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/house-rules-setup.md

     ```
 1. Copy the contents of `Program.cs` from Bianca's Bikes into the House Rules `Program.cs`.
 Replace `BiancasBikes` with `HouseRules` everywhere it appears in the app (HINT: there are ways to use your code editor to do this to make sure you don't miss any).
 1. Create a `Data` folder.
 Add a file called `HouseRulesDbContext.cs`.
 Copy the content from `BiancasBikesDbContext.cs`.
 Change all references to `BiancasBikes` to `HouseRules`.
 Remove all of the `DbSet` properties _except for UserProfiles_.
 In the `OnModelCreating` method, remove all of data seeding for owners, bikes, bike types, and work orders.
 1. Create a `Models` folder, and put a `UserProfile.cs` file in it.
 Copy the content from Bianca's Bikes' `UserProfile` class.
 Update the `namespace` to be `HouseRules.Models`.
 Remove the `WorkOrders` property (this was specifically for Bianca's Bikes).
-Copy `Registration.cs` over from Bianca's Bikes as well.
+Create a `Dtos` folder and copy `RegistrationDto.cs` and `UserProfileDto.cs` over from Bianca's Bikes as well.
 1. Add a controller to the Controllers folder called `AuthController.cs`.
 Copy the corresponding code from Bianca's Bikes into this file.
 Change all references to `BiancasBikes` to `HouseRules`.
 1. Initialize user secrets for this project
 1. Save the connection string for a database called `HouseRules` to the user secret `HouseRulesDbConnectionString`.